 They asked a man in a dark blue suit who was walking by.
 “Head uptown on 6th” he said, pointing in that direction, “You’ll want to go maybe 20 blocks from here, until you get to Bryant Park.
-Make a right on 42nd and Times Square will be right there.
+Make a left on 42nd and Times Square will be right there.
 It’ll take you maybe fifteen minutes.”

 “Thanks,” they both said.
 The people in New York were fascinating.
 Julia thought that everybody looked beautiful.
 Ali couldn’t believe the variety of faces, skin tones, hairstyles and clothes that he saw.
 Everybody was headed somewhere fast.
 Some people wore backpacks and raced around on bikes.
 Others carried messenger bags and wore designer jeans and dress shirts.
 Almost everyone was wearing earbuds or headphones, listening to music or podcasts or having phone conversations.

 They kept walking.
 The closer they got, the more people there were.
 They took a left on 42nd Street and now all they could see was a crowd.
 There were people in costumes, a naked cowboy, and lots of cameras.
 Everyone was taking selfies.
 Some were pointing at buildings.
 The buildings were covered with giant tv screens that glowed brightly.
 They were showing advertisements for cologne, clothes, cars, and computers.

 Traffic is not allowed in Times Square.
 People can walk around safely.
 Julia and Ali took pictures of everything: the buildings, the people, the costumes.
 A newscaster was doing a report.
 There were dozens of police officers.
 Julia and Ali looked around, but they couldn’t figure out what had happened.